austinTalbot7241993/Robustness_SVAE/README.md

 will be nicely formatted so that anyone can understand how to use these scripts with minimal python experience.

+Experiments - this directory contains the experimental results in the submitted paper, largely python notebooks to enhance readiblity

 UnitTests - this directory has a list of unit tests to ensure proper functioning of the code.
 These are example scripts where the behavior is known by default to ensure proper functioning of any code